 The Bank considers loans that have missed a full payment cycle (more than 30 DPD) or are risk rated 6 or higher to have experienced a significant increase in credit risk.
 Renegotiated loans are also considered to have experienced a significant increase in credit risk, until they have successfully completed their cure period.
-The Bank assesses any other loans as having experienced a significant increase in credit risk rating has worsened by two or more points on the scale, relative to the rating at origination.
+The Bank assesses any other loans as having experienced a significant increase in credit risk if their risk rating has worsened by two or more points on the scale, relative to the rating at origination.

-If any of these factors indicates that a significant increase in credit risk has occurred, the instrument is moved from Stage 1 to Stage 2.
+If any of these factors indicates that a significant increase in credit risk has occurred, the instrument is moved from Stage 1 to Stage 2 or Stage 3.